brontosaurusrex/brontosaurusrex.github.io/books.md

 > to another with tiny threads of energy.

 A long book, quasi sci-fi, I made the cloud read it to me out loud (AWS polly).

+## The Long Way to a Small, Angry Planet (Becky Chambers - 2014)

+> Life aboard the Wayfarer is chaotic and crazy—exactly what Rosemary wants.
+It’s also about to get extremely dangerous when the crew is offered the job of a lifetime.
+Tunneling wormholes through space to a distant planet is definitely lucrative and will keep them comfortable for years.

+Another sci-fi.